 National Bee Pest Surveillance Program

-The National Bee Pest Surveillance Program is an early warning system to detect new incursions of exotic bee pests and pest bees.
-The program involves a range of surveillance methods conducted at locations considered to be of most likely entry of bee pests and pest bees throughout Australia.
+The National Bee Pest Surveillance Program (NBPSP) is an early warning system to detect new incursions of exotic bee pests and pest bees.
+The program involves a range of surveillance activities at ports across Australia.
+These ports are considered to be the most likely entry points for bee pests and pest bees.

-If you are interested in volunteering to manage a sentinel hive, please use the contact information below for further information on what is involved in managing and testing these hives.
+If you are interested in volunteering to help manage a sentinel hive, please use the contact information below to obtain further information.

 Apiary Pest / Disease Notification Form (PDF 148Kb)